Looney Tunes: Rabbits Run: Plot

 They emerge through a manhole in front of Porky Pig, causing a traffic jam, but Giovanni grabs the perfume.
 Lola runs after him and gets abducted by Cecil in a van.
 Bugs jumps in Daffy Duck's taxi and follows them.
 At a secret location, Cecil and his goons interrogate Lola and leave her to die, but Bugs and Daffy manage to free her.
 Driving through the streets (and subway tunnels) of New York and running through Central Park, the rabbits make haste to John F. Kennedy International Airport.
 Daffy envies the ducks in the park and decides to retire.
 Having been arrested, Sam steals an NSA car and follows Bugs and Lola to the airport, where she spots Giovanni, and they all board the plane as does Cecil.
 Bugs retrieves the perfume and makes a parachute from clothes in passengers' checked baggage and, after a fight with Sam over the perfume, he and Lola land in the Atlantic Ocean.
 The Goofy Gophers pick them up in their yacht, try the perfume, and discover its invisibility property, albeit to Lola's dismay, but Bugs convinces her to see the upside.
-The Gophers subsequently give Lola a makeover while singing a song.
+The Gophers subsequently give Lola a makeover.

 They arrive in Paris, and Bugs and Lola spray themselves, subsequently having fun with their invisibility: stealing lemonade, smashing the Louvre Pyramid by playing baseball, going skiing in "Ze Alps", painting a picture of the perfume and cramming several cars into the Arc de Triomphe.
 When it rains, the invisibility wears off and they find themselves caught between Elmer Fudd and Cecil at the Pont des Arts, Fudd holding the Gophers hostage.
 Cecil and his goons betray and disarm Fudd and the Interpol officers he hired with heat ray pistols, and Bugs tries to throw the bottle into the Seine to force the cops to stand down, but Sam catches it.
 They all dogpile on Sam, but are suddenly teleported to a space station over Mars, where Marvin the Martian grabs the bottle, with Cecil revealing he works for Marvin.
 Cecil's goons unzip their costumes revealing they are Instant Martians, much to Cecil's confusion.
 Marvin reveals his plan to make all of Earth invisible, as it "obstructs [his] view of Venus".
 To do so, he extracts the invisibility part of the potion from the perfume part, but ends up with two identical bottles; one of them has invisibility and the other does not.